List of Internet pioneers: Bob Taylor

-Robert W. Taylor (10 February 1932 – 13 April 2017) was director of ARPA's Information Processing Techniques Office from 1965 through 1969, where he convinced ARPA to fund a computer network.
-From 1970 to 1983, he managed the Computer Science Laboratory of the Xerox Palo Alto Research Center (PARC), where technologies such as Ethernet and the Xerox Alto were developed.
-He was the founder and manager of Digital Equipment Corporation's Systems Research Center until 1996.
+Robert W. Taylor (1932–2017) was director of ARPA's Information Processing Techniques Office (IPTO) from 1966 through 1969, where he convinced ARPA to fund a computer network.
 The 1968 paper, "The Computer as a Communication Device", that he wrote together with J.C.R.
 Licklider starts out: "In a few years, men will be able to communicate more effectively through a machine than face to face."
 And while their vision would take more than "a few years", the paper lays out the future of what the Internet would eventually become.